ProjectCALC/ProjectCALC/Patches/README.md

-Put all updates and fixes in here.
+Put all updates and fixes in here(meant for after release).